gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Allows you to list all product categories values for the departments specified
+Allows you to list all product categories values for the departments specified.

 *Returned Response:*